Pavankurapati03/Netflix_Subscription_Prediction/README.md

 ## How to Use

 You can explore the project's Intel oneAPI Jupyter notebooks to dive into the data analysis, ARIMA modeling, and interactive visualizations.
 Feel free to adapt this model to your own dataset or extend its capabilities.

+## Installation

+To run this project, you will need [numpy,pandas,matplotlib,statsmodels,plotly,sklearn for importing the exponential smoothening,linear regression and naive bayes].
+You can install them using the following command:

+- !pip install numpy
+- !pip install pandas)
+- !pip install matplotlib
+- !pip install statsmodels
+- !pip install plotly
+- !pip install scikit-learn

 ## Contribute
 We welcome contributions to enhance this project.
 Whether you have ideas for improving the model, adding more interactive features, or refining visualizations, your input is valuable.
 Let's work together to make this tool even more insightful and user-friendly.